 - 24. The Project is not a designated project under the Impact Assessment Act, 2019. - 25.
 The Project environmental and socio-economic assessment (ESA) was conducted by Jacobs Consultancy Canada Inc. in accordance with the requirements of the CER Filing Manual.
 The ESA report is provided in Attachment 3.
-Please refer to Table 1.3-1 of the ESA report for the checklist providing concordance against Guide A A.2 and Guide B B.2 of the CER Filing Manual. - 26.
-The ESA considered the factors listed in Guides A and B of the CER Filing Manual and issues and concerns identified through Westcoast's engagement program.
+Please refer to Table 1.3-1 of the

+ESA report for the checklist providing concordance against Guide A - A.2 and Guide B - B.2 of the CER Filing Manual.

+- 26. The ESA considered the factors listed in Guides A and B of the CER Filing Manual and issues and concerns identified through Westcoast's engagement program.
 The potential environmental and socio-economic effects of the Project were identified through Project-specific desktop studies and field surveys, applicable regulatory requirements and industry guidance, engagement with stakeholders and Indigenous communities, and professional experience of the assessment team.
 The ESA concludes that the physical abandonment activities and abandonment in place will not result in significant environmental or socio-economic effects. - 27.
 The environmental and socio-economic issues identified in the ESA are consistent with expected and known potential effects arising from the Project and can be effectively mitigated by standard environmental protection and monitoring measures.
-Environmental protection measures are provided in the Project-specific Environmental Protection Plan that is appended to the ESA report.

-- 28. Following the completion of physical abandonment activities, reclamation and monitoring will occur along the disturbed portions of the Pipeline, as more specifically described below in section 4.0. - 29.
+Environmental protection measures are provided in the Project-specific Environmental Protection Plan that is appended to the ESA report. - 28.
+Following the completion of physical abandonment activities, reclamation and monitoring will occur along the disturbed portions of the Pipeline, as more specifically described below in section 4.0. - 29.
 The ESA report is divided into the following key sections: - 1.
 Introduction - 2.
 Project Description - 3.
 Consultation and Engagement - 4.
-Assessment Methods - Assessment of Effects on the Physical Environment and Soil Productivity - 6.
+Assessment Methods - 5.
+Assessment of Effects on the Physical Environment and Soil Productivity - 6.
 Assessment of Effects on Vegetation - 7.
 Assessment of Effects on Aquatic Resources - 8.
 Assessment of Effects on Wetlands - 9.
-Assessment of Effects on Wildlife and Wildlife Habitat - Assessment of Effects on Air Emissions and Greenhouse Gas Emissions and Climate Change - 11.
+Assessment of Effects on Wildlife and Wildlife Habitat - 10.
+Assessment of Effects on Air Emissions and Greenhouse Gas Emissions and Climate Change - 11.
 Assessment of Effects on Acoustic Environment - 12.
 Assessment of Effects on Heritage Resources - 13.
 Assessment of Effects on Traditional Land and Resource Use - 14.
 Assessment of Effects on Socio-Economic Elements - 15.
 Rights of Indigenous People - 16.
 Assessment of Effects from Accidents and Malfunctions - 17.
 Assessment of the Effects of the Environment on the Project - 18.
 Environmental Compliance Strategy - 19.
 Follow-up and Monitoring - 20.
 Conclusion - 21.
 References - 30.
-Westcoast has reviewed the ESA report and commits to the recommendations and mitigation measures identified therein.
+Westcoast also relies on a supplemental ESA report filed as part of the October 4, 2023 Project update, with the following key sections: